Ottawa Islands: Further coordinate readings

+Geology

+According to a survey conducted by Natural Resources Canada in 2007, the Ottawa Islands contain komatiite basalt rocks with various concentrations of magnesium from the Paleoproterozoic era.
+Lower concentration of magnesium are found on J. Gordon Island and Pattee Island.

 Fauna

 The Ottawa Islands and the southwardly Belcher Islands are a breeding ground for "the Hudson Bay subspecies of the Common Eider".
 In 1765 commercial whaling of bowheads was started by Churchill-based sloops of the Hudson's Bay Company with some whales being harvested in the Ottawa Islands.
 The islands are important habitat for polar bears and many waterfowl.
 The waters surrounding the islands are important habitat for seals, walrus and bowhead and beluga whales.